-- Central States and our Utility Operating

-Companies conduct extensive monitoring to

-determine if your water meets all water quality

-standards.
-The detections of our monitoring

-are reported in the following tables.

-- Regulated contaminants not listed in this table, were not found in the treated water supply.
+- Central States Water Resources and our Utility Operating Companies conduct extensive monitoring to determine if your water meets all water quality standards.
+The detections of our monitoring are reported in the following tables. - The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, are more than one year old. - Regulated contaminants not listed in this table, were not found in the treated water supply.